GarrisonD/financial-time-series-labeler/README.md

 - `low` (number)
 - `close` (number)

+Optionally you can add:

+- `labeled` (boolean, true/false)

-**ATTENTION!** Order of the columns doesn't matter but order of the rows does: rows have to be sorted ascendingly by values of the `index` column.
+**ATTENTION!** Order of the columns doesn't matter but order of the rows does: rows have to be sorted ascendingly `index` column.